NetDiver-OSS/NetAM/CONTRIBUTING.md

 ## Submitting Patches

-The NetAM project welcomes all contributors and contributions regardless of skill or experience level.
+The NetDiver project welcomes all contributors and contributions regardless of skill or experience level.
 If you are interested in helping with the project, we will help you with your contribution.

 ### Code Contribution Guidelines